Deployed Works Guide

 Use this on Deployed Works

 A team wants workflow automation but cannot explain the current exception rules.
 They run a five-day paid diagnostic.
-The provider maps the process, identifies two integrations, documents risks and recommends a first deployment phase.
-The buyer uses the diagnostic output to approve a smaller build instead of guessing at a full project.

 Template